 o How to get started with vintage clothing.
 (1) See the info below for places to buy vintage clothing.
 (2) Note that Mike & Mary Richardson have good collections of vintage and vintage style clothing, so get with us and we’ll be happy to share any info we have and get you started in the right direction for vintage clothing.

-General Advice for Men.
-(1) As previously noted, authentic swing-era vintage clothing in good condition, especially in the larger sizes, can be hard to find.
+(1) Be persistent.
+As previously noted, authentic swing-era vintage clothing in good condition, especially in the larger sizes, can be hard to find.
 But don’t let that stop you – the hunt is part of the fun!

-I have some really nice 1920’s/30’s/40’s/early 1950’s vintage clothing items: ties, shoes, suits, jackets, pants, overcoats, belt buckles, etc… At most swing dance events I wear vintage clothing, primarily the 1930’s or 40’s vintage look.
+(2) If you got it, wear it.
+Over time, I’ve managed to acquire some really nice 1920’s/30’s/40’s/early 1950’s vintage clothing items: ties, shoes, suits, jackets, pants, overcoats, gloves, etc… I first started wearing vintage clothing when I would go out swing dancing.
+At most swing dance events I wear vintage clothing, primarily the 1930’s or 40’s vintage look.
 My wife Mary also likes to wear vintage clothing, and we often get compliments on our clothing choices.

-(2) A note of caution.
+(6) A note of caution about vintage clothes and swing dancing.
 Always consider the rarity and condition of your vintage clothes and how much wear and tear those vintage clothes will endure if you wear them swing dancing.
 For example, if you are going to a summer street dance or some other type of outdoor summer dance (where you will sweat a lot!), you probably shouldn’t wear your good vintage clothes.
 Stick with the vintage reproduction type clothes for those events.
 And of course, you wouldn’t want to wear your hard-to-find vintage shoes on concrete or some other similar dance floor surface.

 Pinstripe suits (generally grey/dark blue/brown) were worn a lot in the swing-era, but those type swing-era vintage suits can be hard to find (especially in the bigger sizes, as previously noted).